 Despite the initial criticism for her choice of ring, Princess Di quickly became known as a style icon.
 Consequently the “commoner’s sapphire” became the world’s most sough after engagement ring style.
 After William and Catherine announced their engagement in 2010, sales of sapphire engagement rings went through the roof once more, with jewellers all over the world frantically buying hoards of the blue gems to satisfy the public’s demand.

-8. Ten-fold increase in price
+8. Kate Middleton’s engagement ring had a ten-fold increase in price

 The ring was originally created by Garrard & Co., the former Crown Jeweller.
 At the time, in 1981, it cost £28,000.
 It’s now valued at around £300,000.

-9. In a rucksack to Africa
+9. Kate Middleton’s ring travelled in a rucksack to Africa

 William had decided to propose to Catherine during the couple’s trip to Kenya during the autumn of 2010.
 William had the ring taken out of the royal safe.
 He then carried it around with him in his rucksack for three whole weeks in Africa until he finally popped the question!

-10. Matching earrings and pendant
+10. Kate Middleton has matching earrings and pendant to her ring

 The Duchess of Cambridge was later seen wearing jewellery that matches her engagement ring.
 It was at the time when she was expecting the couple’s second child, while attending a ceremony at St. Paul’s Cathedral to commemorate the withdrawal of British troops from Afghanistan.
 The set includes a pear shaped sapphire and diamond cluster pendant, and matching earrings.